MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-companies.md

 > [!NOTE]
 > Do not use the **Business Relations** window to change existing relations.
 Instead, remove the relation and use the **Link with existing** action.
 Learn more in the [To link a contact to an existing customer, vendor, employee, or bank account](marketing-create-contact-companies.md#to-link-a-contact-to-an-existing-customer-vendor-employee-or-bank-account) section.

-## <a name="synchronizing-contacts-with-customers-vendors-employees-and-bank-accounts"></a>Synchronising contacts with customers, vendors, employees, and bank accounts
+## Synchronising contacts with customers, vendors, employees, and bank accounts

 If some of your contacts are also customers, vendors, employees, or bank accounts, you can synchronise them with data from the contact and gain the following benefits: